micrcx/flutter/README.md

 ## Class describing the state machine for account actions

-Create method in the ActiontStateMachine class describes the state machine depicted in the chart above.
+Create method in the ActionStateMachine class describes the state machine depicted in the chart above.